-Third year: Prepare a tentative Proposal for Thesis Research by end of Summer quarter of the third year.
+Third year: Prepare a tentative Proposal for Thesis Research by end of Summer guarter of the third year.
 The Ph.D. candidate must submit a 1-3 page proposal signed by the student, advisor and co-advisor (if required) and all members of the reading committee.
-By this time ALL course requirements should be completed and the Reading Committee form should be submitted.
-You can find the Doctoral https://stanford.app.box.com/v/docdiss-reading-committee-form
+By this time, ALL course requirements should be completed, and the Reading Committee form should be submitted.
+You can find the Doctoral Dissertation Reading Committee form here:

+https://stanford.app.box.com/v/docdiss-reading-committee-form